cameraui/docs/cameras/camview.md

 - Switch the streaming mode for all.
 - Set the activity mode for all (Always On, Standby, Activity).
 - Change the resolution for all.
+- Turn the detection markers on or off.

+## What a camera is seeing

+While a camera detects something its tile glows, and small icons name what was found: motion, person, vehicle, face, plate and the rest. **Detections** in the floating control switches both off for the whole view, for a wall display that should stay calm.
+The choice is saved with your account.

 ## Focus one camera